 Jennifer Ogg, 2005 National Phi Kappa Phi Graduate Fellowship Winner

 Jennifer is one of 50 nationwide winners.
-The Graduate Fellowship Award is based on undergraduate academic performance; leadership and service on the campus and the community; evidence of graduate potential; personal statment of educational perspective, purpose, and objectives; and the evaluation reports from three individuals who are in a position to attest to the student's performance, citizenship, and character.
+The Graduate Fellowship Award is based on undergraduate academic performance; leadership and service on the campus and the community; evidence of graduate potential; personal statement of educational perspective, purpose, and objectives; and the evaluation reports from three individuals who are in a position to attest to the student's performance, citizenship, and character.